justjake/mousetile-gnome/README.md

 ###### A tiling window manager inside Gnome Shell, for people who like using mice.

+Note that this is a learning project: I'm opting to rebuild the world when it seems interesting to me.
+I'm building Mousetile in a rather abstract manner, and using many files and classes where perhaps a data-structure driven approach would be better (given that this is indeed Javascript).

+I'm trying to teach myself why I would like to use statically-typed languages I guess.

 ## Goal

 A tiling window manager for mouse users.
 I'm really inspired by the pane management